javascript-tutorial/server/README.md

     Please use Node.js 10+.

-    (Maybe later, optional) If you're going to change images, please install [ImageMagick](https://imagemagick.org/script/download.php) (use packages for Linux or homebrew/macports for MacOS).
+    (Maybe later, optional) If you're going to change images, please install [ImageMagick](https://imagemagick.org/script/download.php), use packages for Linux or homebrew/macports for MacOS.

 2. Install global Node modules: